-To go, Okay, I’m feeling this and this is an expression of love, to not think it’s Yeah, you feel terrible.
-You’re crying, and it feels like your soul is just like crushed.
+To go, okay, I’m feeling this and this is an expression of love.
+To not think it’s terrible that you’re crying, and it feels like your soul is just crushed.

-But instead of going, oh, let’s watch a movie.
-Let’s do this – to literally just sit with it and sit and talk to him and write about him and I have this little pendants now with his hair.
+But instead of going, oh, let’s watch a movie!
+Let’s do this!
+To literally just sit with it and sit and talk to him and write about him and I have this little pendant now with his hair.
 I have one with his ashes.
 And those really helped me.
 To go for walks and talk to him and pretend that he’s there.
-That that really helped me, even though it might seem a little crazy.
-So I still put his little the towel he used to eat from down when I feed my other dog Sif.
+That really helped me, even though it might seem a little crazy.
+So I still put his little towel he used to eat from down when I feed my other dog Sif.
 Just because I feel like I’m still doing that to honour him.
 And I think it’s just important to let yourself do those things that can seem a little bit crazy because they’re actually really helpful for processing the grief.

 Do you feel you’re sometimes getting signs that he is around?

-Yeah, yeah, I sometimes get this little those little flying white things on my on my walks that just look like his first I always see that as a sign that he came to visit me on the walk.
+Yeah, yeah, I sometimes get these little flying white things on my walks that just look like his fur.
+I always see that as a sign that he came to visit me on the walk.
 Yeah.
 He died of pancreatitis of old age.
 So it was to be expected.
 But it’s tough.
 Very tough.

 Well, that’s the thing – I kind of fell into bodywork.